-Frédérique Lambert has been on the podium four times at the IRF World Championships and five times at the Pan American Championships.
-She has represented Canada at eleven senior international events, beginning with the 2008 Pan Am Championships where she won a bronze medal in the doubles event.
-Lambert had a very successful 2014-15, ending the season ranked fourth on the Ladies Pro Racquetball Tour (LPRT).
-Her pro season highlight was defeating World Champion and number one ranked LPRT athlete Paola Longoria of Mexico in the semifinals in a LPRT event.
-Lambert recent won her first Canadian Singles Open Championship title at the 2015 Canadian Championships.
-She has been on the national podium five other times since 2009 in both singles and doubles events.
+Frédérique Lambert has been on the podium five times at the IRF World Championships and seven times at the Pan American Championships.
+She has represented Canada at 13 senior international events, beginning with the 2008 Pan Am Championships where she won a bronze medal in the doubles event.
+Lambert won her first Canadian Singles Open Championship title at the 2015 Canadian Championships and repeated as champion in 2017.
+Lambert also won the National Doubles Open title in 2010 and 2018.
+She has been on the national podium six other times since 2009 in both singles and doubles events.
+At the Toronto 2015 Pan American Games, Lambert helped Canada win bronze in the team event.
+She followed this success with two medals at the 2016 Pan American Championships and her third consecutive bronze medal in doubles at the World Championships.
 Lambert had a very successful career as a junior athlete, winning junior world titles in the under-18 singles event in 2011 and the under-14 singles event in 2007.

-Getting into the Sport: Both parents were racquetball players so she went to the gym each weekend and hung out with other players’ children; once those children started playing, she gave it a try as well and loved it… Showed great promise as a tennis athlete but chose racquetball as her sport… Outside Interests: First year of medicine studies at Université de Montréal… Odds and Ends: Nicknames: Fredo, Fred…
+Getting into the Sport: Both parents were racquetball players so she went to the gym each weekend and hung out with other players’ children; once those children started playing, she gave it a try as well and loved it… Showed great promise as a tennis athlete but chose racquetball as her sport… Outside Interests: Studying medicine at Université de Montréal… Odds and Ends: Nicknames: Fredo, Fred…

 Pan American Games: 2015 – BRONZE (team), Quarterfinals (singles); 2011 – Round of 16 (singles), Quarterfinals (team)